Showing posts with label Mixed Martial Arts. Show all posts

 MMA Melbourne

-We are running our first ever amateur MMA event at our Australian Combat Sports Academy on Saturday 9th November.
+We are running our first ever amateur MMA event on Saturday 9th November.
 There will be no head strikes allowed (standing or on the ground) and will be round-robin format so everyone will get a few matches on the day.

 This format will be a good first step for beginners who are looking to eventually compete in MMA but also just for martial artists of various backgrounds to try it out and test their skills under a compromised rule-set.